What is Capital Turnover?

 #1 – Market Reputation and Management of Resources

-As it is total sales divided by net worth, so net worth is shareholders’ fund, which can be gained through market advantage like a higher reputation in the market and effective management of resources like management of employees, stakeholders, governmental compliance, etc. to ensure good market reputation.
+As it is total sales divided by net worth, net worth is shareholders’ fund, which can be gained through market advantage like a higher reputation in the market and effective management of resources like employees, stakeholders, governmental compliance, etc., to ensure good market reputation.

 #2 – Future Benefits and Payback Period

-Before the application of capital, the future benefits from the investment and payback periodPayback PeriodThe payback period refers to the time that a project or investment takes to compensate for its total initial cost.
-In other words, it is the duration an investment or project requires to attain the break-even point. are to be analyzed to maximize the returns and to ensure optimum utilization of resources.
-The higher the payback period, the higher will be the capital turnover ratio.
+Before applying capital, the future benefits from the investment and payback periodPayback PeriodThe payback period refers to the time that a project or investment takes to compensate for its total initial cost.
+In other words, it is the duration an investment or project requires to attain the break-even point. are to be analyzed to maximize the returns and ensure optimum utilization of resources.
+The higher the payback period, the higher the capital turnover ratio will be.

 #3 – Market Conditions

 If the market conditions are favorable, the investment will yield a good result.
 If there are adverse market situations like inflation, scarcity of resources, etc., the investment will not yield good results due to adverse market conditions.
 Favorable market conditions increase the turnover of the organization.